 (b) Restraining any party from going onto the grounds of or entering the dwelling that the parties share, from the residence, workplace, or school of the other, or from the day care or school of a child until further order of the court;

 (c) Prohibiting any party from knowingly coming within, or knowingly remaining within, a specified distance from a specified location;

 (d) Restraining any party from interfering with the other’s custody of the minor children or from removing the children from the jurisdiction of the court;

-(6) If the court declines to issue an ex parte temporary order for protection the court shall state the particular reasons for the court's denial.
-The court's denial of a motion for an ex parte order of protection shall be filed with the court.
+(7) If the court declines to issue an ex parte temporary order for protection the court shall state the particular reasons for the court’s denial.
+The court’s denial of a motion for an ex parte temporary order for protection shall be filed with the court.